kehillah-engineering-2019/semester-project-Adameylon/README.md

 After creating and generating some ideas from the model sterling engine I was ready to start my own prototype (derived from the following youtube video https://www.youtube.com/watch?v=Jk7Qn0aIE2c&t=0s&list=LLxRfzWlgLrxnCrF-a1ZqZ1w&index=2).
 Here is the list of acrylic printouts I came up with.

 ![alt text](WIN_20181025_10_03_04_Pro.jpg)

+Alll the .svg files contain the needed information such as: size, porportions, measurments, etc..... for my sterling engine.
+All these files were created and modified on inkscape and printed on a trotec lasercutter.
+The material of all the following parts is acrylic.